Project Flat Top: In-theatre aviation support

 On 18 February 1966 the ship sailed for South Vietnam.
 After a six week transit, the ship arrived in Cam Ranh Bay on 2 April 1966 and began 6½ years of service.

 Cam Ranh Bay was chosen because it was the largest harbor facility in South Vietnam.
 In March 1967 she moved to Vũng Tàu from which she would periodically move up the coast of South Vietnam to Quy Nhon and Da Nang.
 On these trips, cargo was unloaded and unserviceable components taken aboard.
 Later on the ship moved back to Quy Nhon to be closer to the 1st Cavalry.
 The ship moved back to Vũng Tàu in 1970 which was in the vicinity of the parent 34th General Support Group and operated about 1 mi off the coast.
-She had two UH-1s assigned to her full-time for liaison work, Flattop 086 (68-16086), and Flattop 045 (69-15045).

 To avoid a repeat of the successful sapper attack on the escort carrier turned helicopter transport USS Card, security procedures were stepped up while in port.
 Helmets and flak jackets were kept at the ready topside, sandbags were placed around the bridge, screens were secured over portholes, bilge and ballast pumps were kept warmed up, and extra medical kits and firefighting equipment was kept ready.
 While the civilian merchant marine crew could not bear arms, the soldiers had been trained to handle weapons and maintained a large arms locker that included replacement M60 machine guns for the Huey gunships.